The Renters Rights Act 2025

 3. Rent Increases Limited to Once Per Year 💷

-Rent increases will be restricted to once per year and must be served using a formal notice.
+Rent increases are now restricted to once per year and must be served using a formal Section 13 notice (Form 4A).

-Tenants will retain the right to challenge unfair increases through a tribunal if the rent exceeds market value.
+Tenants retain the right to challenge unfair increases through the First-tier Tribunal if the proposed rent exceeds market value.

 4. Stronger Rules on Property Standards 🛠️